Korean Pan-Fried Spicy Mackerel (Gogalbi)

 Instructions

-- Reduce the heat to low, and turn the fillet again so the meaty side is facing you.
-Spread the sauce over the fillets all around, about 1 Tbsp per fillet.
-Cover with lid and simmer for 5 minutes so the sauce can set on the fillets.
+- Reduce the heat to low, spread the sauce over the top of fillets all around, about 1-1/2 tablespoons per fillet.
+Cover with lid and simmer for 4-5 minutes so the sauce can set on the fillets like a glaze.
+Place fillets over onions (see below) on the platter and serve warm with rice.
+Enjoy!

 This is fantastic!
 I had to substitute coarsely crushed cayenne for the Korean chili, and a little more sugar, mirin, and lime juice for the plum juice, other wise followed the recipe exactly.
 I cooked it in a cast iron skillet, turning it off completely for the sauce setting phase.
 The skin was blackened and crisp as a potato chip.
 The fish was tender, not dried out in the least, and the sauce was beautiful.
 Spicy, sticky, savory.
 Thank you so much for this recipe, now we just need to go fishing again!